rouskinlab/seismic-graph/docs/source/plots/get_started.rst

 .. note::

     We regularly update the list of available plots.
-Make sure that you have the last version of DREEM.
+Make sure that you have the last version of seismograph.